Tale of the tee: Pennsylvania Packs a Punch

 The verbiage came first, then the image of a classic boxing poster, and finally a reckoning of the Keystone State’s hallowed history with the sweet science, for there’s no denying Pennsylvania’s pugilistic prominence:

-• One of Ali’s sparring partners at Deer Lake was Larry Holmes, a Georgia native to grew up in Easton, Pa.
+One of Ali’s sparring partners at Deer Lake was Larry Holmes, a Georgia native who grew up in Easton, Pa.
 Known as the “Easton Assassin,” Holmes was heavyweight champion from 1978-85 and is the only fighter to have defeated Ali by stoppage.

 “From the rickety balcony, an overexcited spectator can practically reach down and slug the participants.
 The degree of intimacy is both upsetting and illuminating.
 It conveys not only the brutal side of the fight game but also its cardinal virtues: the supreme courage of the boxers, say, and the physical beauty of the action. … Indeed, if boxing has a soul, it might well be located in the City of Brotherly Love,” according to the magazine.